 On a bat safari in the municipality of West Maas en Waal

-In collaboration with the municipality of West Maas en Waal, IVN Nature Education is organizing a series of bat safaris.
-During these free walks, residents will set out with a bat expert in their own neighborhood.
+In collaboration with the municipality of West Maas en Waal, IVN Nature Education organizes a series of bat safaris.
+During these free walks, residents go out with a bat expert in their own environment.

-This summer, IVN Nature Education, in collaboration with the municipality of West Maas en Waal, is organizing a series of special evening excursions: bat safaris.
-During these free walks, residents will set out with a bat expert in their own neighborhood.
+This summer, IVN Nature Education, in collaboration with the municipality of West Maas en Waal, is organizing a series of special evening excursions: the bat safaris.
+During these free walks, residents will go out with a bat expert in their own environment.
 With the help of a special bat detector, participants can even hear the bats hunting and communicating.

 Closer than you think

 Bats are legally protected animals and play an important role in nature.
 Among other things, they help control insects.
-The municipality of West Maas en Waal believes it is important to make residents aware of these special animals and their habitat.
-That is why the municipality organizes free excursions for its residents.
+The municipality of West Maas en Waal considers it important to make residents aware of these special animals and their habitat.
+Therefore, the municipality organizes free excursions for its residents.

 Dates and registration